Maximizing Your Chargeback Protection With A Blacklist

 Friendly fraudsters who get away with it once are likely to keep trying to get away with it, but they don’t tend to be as relentless as the fraudsters who commit card theft or account takeover attacks.
 Blocking these customers is usually the best way to get rid of them and avoid getting taken advantage of a second time.

 Shared blacklists are much less reliable and far more likely to result in false positives that cause you to miss out on revenue and alienate shoppers who could have become loyal customers.
 You don't know what other merchants' criteria are for adding customers to the blacklist, and some customers may be added to the list because of legitimate chargeback claims.

-What about Whitelists?
+What About Whitelists?

 If blacklists aren’t the ideal solution, what about taking the opposite tack—creating a list of known legitimate customer accounts and exempting them from your usual fraud screening and order review processes?